jinrenjie/jinrenjie/README.md

 #  🙋 Hi there

-Hi, I'm [George King](https://george.betterde.com/), after 90 years, I am a young man in Aquarius, living in Shanghai, China; engaged in back-end development.
-After graduation, I came to Shanghai and started to do `PHP` development, then I learned `Golang` from a friend, until now I have been specializing in various technology stacks in the backend, of course, the frontend is not left behind, as the saying goes: "Live to learn.
-"I like the feeling of knocking code, believe that programming is an art, self-proclaimed as swimming in the code of life.
+Hi, I'm [George King](https://george.betterde.com/).
+A young Capricorn, I live in Shanghai, China, working primarily in back-end development.
+After graduating, I moved to Shanghai and began my career with PHP development.
+Later, a friend introduced me to Golang, and since then, I’ve delved deep into various backend tech stacks—though I’ve kept up with the frontend as well.
+As the saying goes, “Live and learn.”
+I enjoy the process of coding and believe programming is an art, often describing myself as “swimming in the sea of code.”

 I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.